Developing the NFL Schedule for 1 Click Calendar Invites was a series of explorations spanning 3 years.

 Each time Greg clicks one button, it is the calendar invite for that game, allowing him to pick from the 272 games he wants to track.

-The button click requests that the Rest API build a calendar invite using a set of functions and logic to retrieve data from the Database and assemble the invite using the AWS Raw Simple Email Service.
+The button click requests the Rest API to build a calendar invite using a set of functions and logic to retrieve data from the Database and assemble the invite using the AWS Raw Simple Email Service for that Game UID.

 The calendar receipt data is collected for each calendar invite sent.